-Abhyanga is an ayurvedic oil massage that can be done every day as part of our daily routine.
 Abhyanga is a step or a phase in an ayurvedic treatment regime, and so there are no strict rules on how to perform this therapeutic massage.
 Practitioners normally customise Abhyanga to the specific situation.

 Ayurvedic practitioners who belong to the yoga school of thought follow yoga principles and thus give more importance to Nadis while practitioners of Kalari school of thought provide more importance to marma or vital points.

 Traditional Abhyanga evolved in present day Kerala.
-Kerala Abhyanga as is practiced today uses more oil and herbal poultice and is performed in seven stages.
+Kerala Abhyanga as is practiced today uses more oil and herbal poultice and goes through seven steps.
 These are also known as seven steps of Abhyanga.
 Thus Abhyanga is sometimes referred to as Kerala Ayurveda Massage.

 When we go deep into Ayurveda theory, we can see that Abhyanga derives its origins from Snehana.
 Sneh is a Sanskrit word and means Oil and indicates oiliness or lubrication.
 Thus Snehana therapy can be loosely explained as an oil therapy or lubrication therapy.

 Snehana or Oleation is of two types – Internal Snehana and External Snehana.
 Consuming medicated oils as part of treatment is Internal Snehana and is called Sneha Pana.
 Literal Sanskrit translation of Sneha Pana is drinking oil.
 External Snehana is Abhyanga.

 External Snehana is a pre-operative procedure in every Panchakarma program.
 The main aim of external Snehana is to prepare the body for purification.
 Abhyanga thus brings the vitiated doshas adherent in peripheral tissues to the gut for easy and quick expulsion by excretion.

 Seven positions of Abhyanga